denoland/docs/runtime/manual/tools/task_runner.md

 current working directory, it may be useful to know the directory the `deno task` was executed from instead.
-This is possible by using the `INIT_CWD` environment variable in a task or script launched from `deno task` (works the same way as in `npm run`, but in a cross platform way).
+This is possible by using the `INIT_CWD` environment variable in a task or script launched from `deno task` (works the same way as in `npm run`, but in a cross-platform way).

 For example, to provide this directory to a script in a task, do the following (note the directory is surrounded in double quotes to keep it as a single